Power from Torque and RPM Calculator

 How to Use This Calculator

 1. Enter your torque value.
-Pull this number from your motor datasheet, test bench reading, or design requirement.
+Use the number from your datasheet, a test, or your sizing calculation.

 Power from Torque and RPM Formula

-The core relationship between torque, speed, and power is straightforward.
-First, convert your torque into newton-meters using the appropriate conversion factor, then apply the power equation.
+The relationship between torque, speed, and power is direct: convert your input torque to newton-meters, then apply the equation.

 Step 1 — Convert torque to Nm: